- duration 12 days

 - 1 complementary farewell dinner at typical restaurant with cultural program.

-- First aid medical kit.
+- First aid medical kit carried by our local guide.

 - Rain protection duffel bags and sleeping bags to use for the trek. (should return after the trek)